Sikh Confederacy: Tabadari system

+Jagirdari system

 The Jagirdari system used the grant of jagirs by the chief of the misl.
 Jagirs were given by the chief of the misl to relations, dependents, and people who "deserved well".
 The owners of jagirs were subservient to the chief of the misl as their ownership was subject to his/her needs.
 Like the Tabadars, jagirdars were subject to personal service when the chief of the misl requested.
 However, because jagirs entailed more land and profit, they were required to use the money generated by their jagirs to equip and mount a quota of cavalrymen depending on the size of their jagir.
 Jagirdari grants were hereditary in practice but a misl's chief could revoke the rights of the heir.
 Upon the death of the owner of a tabadari or jagadari grant, the land would revert to direct control of the chief (sardari).

+Rakhi system

 The Rakhi system was the payment-for-protection tributary protectorate scheme practiced by the Dal Khalsa of the Sikh Confederacy in the 18th century.
 It was a large source of income to the Sikh Misls.